 The BVI courts have a broad jurisdiction to grant injunctive relief when it is just and convenient to do so.
-It is impossible to list of the full types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.
+That includes cases where injunctions are sought in support of foreign proceedings where there is no substantive claim in the jurisdiction.
+It is impossible to develop a full list of the types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.